krstffr/matryoshka/README.md

 $ mrt add matryoshka
 ```

 Matryoshka (and it's dependencies) should now be added to your Meteor.js app.
+If you start your app and go to http://localhost:3000/matryoshka you should now see the GUI (but without any nestables to create as you've yet to do define those (example below!)).

 **Usage**